Motsocool/Irrigation_Station/README.md

 Added a timer function activated by the http toggle button (shuts off in 6secs for testing).

 Issues/discoveries:
 - I have many sets of my 8 relays each being listed and I'm sure there is a way to compress the code.
+(Still a minor issue)

 - The timer function currently shuts off all relays at 6secs from the first relay activation (not an issue for my setup).
+(SOLVED!)

 - Http closes on OSerror when more then 4 of my 8 timer functions are applied to my code, whether or not they are being used.
+(SOLVED!)

 - Have to recycle Pico power when the code is interrupted in any way before you can reconnect to the server.
+(SOLVED!)

+Refer to the most up to date version (Currently 1.3.3) for the least bugs.
+I'll leave the history of my progress for if you have a similar situation and would like to refer to my codes.